decentraland/adr/content/ADR-203-social-ws-login.md

 #### Solution 1: Advantages

-- Takes advantage of the existing state and connection.
+- Takes advantage of the existing state and connection (establishes a relation one to one from connection to user, anyway this have some drawbacks explained in the disadvantages section).
-- Saves sending the token in the payload for each message, avoiding the need to fetch it from Redis.
+- Saves sending the token in the payload for each message (only a few bytes), avoiding the need to fetch it from Redis.
 - If a new connection with the same token/user_id arrives, the previous connection can be closed.
 This is a simple way to avoid DoS.

 #### Solution 1: Disadvantages